Argentina Risk Report

-The Zika virus has been noted to be present in Tucumán Province, Argentina.
+The Zika virus has been noted to be present in the provinces of Chaco, Formosa, Salta and Tucumán.
 The disease is transmitted to humans by infected mosquitoes and whilst there is no vaccine at present, prevention is through avoidance of bites.
 For more information on the Zika virus, see: Zika virus facts

 Medical facilities in Argentina are generally good quality but public hospitals can be crowded and strained.
 Treatment can prove costly so you should ensure that you have adequate insurance that will cover you for all situations.